bradwright/Realtime-presentation/presentation-notes.rst

   - Makes the server and client do work for potentially no reason - Data might not have changed between polls

 - If you must do long polling (legacy server architecture, shared hosting), Best practice is to use ``If-Modified-Since`` on the client and return 304 responses to cut down on browser/network payload
+- If possiblr batch messages between fetches so lots of updates are sent at once

 Long-polling
 ============